sfigg/commercialization-public/docset/customize/unattend/networking-mpssvc-svcdomainprofile-logdroppedpackets.md

 # DomainProfile\_LogDroppedPackets

-`DomainProfile_LogDroppedPackets` specifies whether dropped packets are logged for Windows® Firewall for the domain profile.
+`DomainProfile_LogDroppedPackets` specifies whether dropped packets are logged for Windows Firewall for the domain profile.

 ## Values